Adoption of the Revised ADA Standards for Accessible Design What it Means to Recreation Facilities

 - Must be accessible, having appropriate turning space, doors that do not swing into clear floor space, and, where provided, an accessible bench.

 The rules will take effect on March 15, 2011, 6 months after their publication in the Federal Register on September, 15, 2010.
-Then facilities are not going to be required to comply with the 2010 Standards for Accessible Design for another 18 months after this publication date.
+Facilities were not required to comply with the 2010 Standards for Accessible Design for another 18 months after this publication date.
 Therefore, as of March 15, 2012, all new construction, renovations, and alterations must use the 2010 Standards.
-In the period between the publication date and the full compliance date, (September 15, 2010 through March 15, 2012) covered entities may choose to use either standard, but they must use one or the other in its entirety.
 Elements of a facility that have been built or altered in order to comply with the 1991 Standards do not have to come under compliance with the 2010 Standards until they become part of a planned alteration (due to the Element by Element Safe Harbor rule).

 The Department of Justice has published a number of factsheets to explain the changes that were made.
 The changes include items addressing the accessibility in specific locations, such as detention and correctional facilities, judicial facilities, and residential dwelling units, as well as changes to the 1991 standards that involve improving the access related to reach range requirements, water closet clearances, assembly areas, accessible routes to stages, and more.
 These can be found on the DOJ website or through the links below.